oracle/docker-images/OracleIdentityGovernance/dockerfiles/12.2.1.4.0/README.md

 ***Image***: oracle/oig:<version; example:12.2.1.4.0>

 ## Prerequisites
-The following prerequisites are necessary before building OIG Docker images:
+The following prerequisites are necessary before building OIG images:

 * A working installation of Docker 18.03 or later